Search warrant: United States

 Under the Fourth Amendment to the United States Constitution, most police searches require a search warrant based on probable cause.
 The absence of valid consent or an exception to the warrant requirement (whether for purposes of effecting a search or an arrest) normally requires a warrant for police entry in an individual's home.
 The probable cause standard for obtaining a search warrant is lower than the quantum of proof required for a later criminal conviction, which requires proof beyond a reasonable doubt.

 Under the Fourth Amendment, search warrants must be reasonable and particular.
 This means that a search warrant must reasonably identify the items to be searched for and the place where law enforcement officials are authorized to search for those items.
 Unless an exception to the warrant requirement applies, the search of other buildings or areas of a building, persons or vehicles, or the search for additional items that do not reasonably fall under the original warrant, will normally require additional search warrants.

 To obtain a search warrant, an officer must prove to a magistrate or judge that probable cause exists for the proposed search, based upon direct information (i.e., the officer's personal observation) or other reliable information.
 An application for a search warrant will often rely upon hearsay information, such as information obtained from a confidential informant, as long as probable cause exists based on the totality of the circumstances.
 Police can seize both property and persons under a search warrant.
-The rationale is that evidence police collect without a search warrant may not be sufficient to convict, but may be sufficient to suggest that a warrant would allow police to find enough evidence to convict.

-The issue of federal warrants is determined under Title 18 of the United States Code.
+The issue of federal search warrants is determined under Title 18 of the United States Code.
 The law has been restated and extended under Rule 41 of the Federal Rules of Criminal Procedure.
 Federal search warrants may be prepared on Form AO 93, Search and Seizure Warrant.
 Although the laws are broadly similar, each state has its own laws and rules of procedure governing the issuance of warrants.

 Search warrants are normally available to the public.
 On the other hand, they may be sealed if they contain sensitive information.